Grim-/Outward.Mount/docs/index.md

 - Faeryn for their patches allowing mounts to be fed by right clicking the item in your inventory.

 - AlienVsYourMom and Avrixel of the modding Discord for testing and providing feedback.

+- Schnabeldoktor &  Libre comme l'air of the modding discord for all the egg, skill icons and item icons!
+No more Push Kick icon!

 - [Dungeon Mason](https://assetstore.unity.com/packages/3d/characters/creatures/dragon-the-soul-eater-and-dragon-boar-77121#description) for the DragonBoar and the Golem!